-When the laptop is on board, it will receive all information from the instruments and the running navigation software is able to calculate the course to steer and drive the autopilot accordingly.
-Because the laptop is sending NMEA data, the multiplexer is in server mode and the autopilot will therefore receive information from the laptop only.
+When the laptop is connected, it will receive all information from the instruments and the running navigation software is able to calculate the course to steer and drive the autopilot accordingly.
+Because the laptop is sending NMEA data, the multiplexer operates in server mode and the autopilot will therefore receive information from the laptop only.

-When the laptop is not on board or not sending any data, the multiplexer switches to hub mode and sends all data from the instruments directly to the autopilot.
+When the laptop is not connected or the navigation software is not sending any data, the multiplexer switches to hub mode and sends all data from the instruments directly to the autopilot.
 This way, the autopilot will receive course information directly from the GPS.